Felixiose/scMVAE/README.md

 ## Replication of experiments

-To replicate our experiments step by step, please have a look at the scripts folder.
+To replicate our experiments step by step, please have a look at the `scripts/` folder.